Fern Hollow Bridge: Third bridge

 Construction of the replacement bridge began on May 9, 2022, marked by drilling for caissons and concrete pouring.
 By July 25, the support piers had been completed and the first prestressed concrete beams had arrived on-site, where they were lifted into place.
 The replacement bridge was structurally complete by December 2022, and a ribbon-cutting for the new bridge was held on December 20, 2022.
 The bridge opened to vehicular traffic around 1:30pm on December 21, 2022 with a single lane in each direction along with a physically separate combined pedestrian/bike lane.

-Work will continue into Spring 2023 to complete the full bridge design including two lanes of vehicular traffic in each direction, a pedestrian-only sidewalk, and restored trail access under the bridge.
+Work continued into Spring 2023 to complete the full bridge design including two lanes of vehicular traffic in each direction, a pedestrian-only sidewalk, and restored trail access under the bridge.
+On June 12, 2023, the bridge was again closed so that crews could finish various elements of the bridge, including more permanent paving and sidewalks.
+The bridge officially reopened on July 7, 2023.